OlivierLD/raspberry-coffee/Algebra/README.md

 Two different aspects are presented in this module.

 - Some algebra implementation functions
-- Some ways to render graphics, in 2 and 3D.
+- Some ways to render graphics, in 2D and 3D.
+    - For an IJava Jupyter Notebook
+    - For a Swing application

 Several Python libraries already provide this kind of features, and they can be consumed by Jupyter Notebooks.

-This might not be the only way.
+**_But_** this might not be the only way.
 That's what we want to show here.
+Why should I learn a scripting language like Python if I already know a programming language like Java?

 There is no reason why Java should lag behind.
 And `HTML5/CSS3/ES6` should also be able to implement the same kind of features as well.